queryluke/masseffect-5e-data/data/powers/reave.md

 advancementOptions:
 - name: Area Reave
   description: The orb becomes unstable and explodes when it reaches the target.
 Hit
-    or miss, the target and each creature within 2m of it must succeed on a Constitution saving throw or take 2d6 necrotic damage.
+    or miss, the target and each creature within <me-distance length="5" /> of it must succeed on a Constitution saving throw or take 2d6 necrotic damage.
 This damage increases by 2d6 for each spell slot level above the first.
 - name: Immediate Detonation